mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.3/index.md

 - Fixed an issue where image pull in UCR was not working for nvcr.io (missing ‘service’/‘scope’ parameters).
 (COPS-5804)
 - Fixed an issue where after a DC/OS upgrade, the executor resources used by tasks on the agent were being incorrectly counted against quota.
 (COPS-5725)
 - DC/OS Admin Router now allows large packages of files, up to 32GB, to the Package Registry.
 (D2IQ-61233, COPS-5615)
-- Fixed an issue where in some rare circumstances, after upgrading a cluster from DC/OS 1.11 to DC/OS 1.13 users were no longer able to launch tasks that use the UCR containerizer.
+- Fixed an issue where in some rare circumstances, after upgrading a cluster, users were no longer able to launch tasks that use the UCR containerizer.
 (D2IQ-64507, COPS-5868)
+- Fixed an issue where an agent marked a Task as FAILED immediately after marking it as FINISHED (D2IQ-62454, COPS-4995)

 # Marathon